mbasaglia/mini_apps/docs/installation/settings.md

 An object where the keys serve as App identifiers, and the values are app-specific settings.

-This section will describe all the common app settigs, but some apps might require additional settings, refer to each [app documentation](../apps/index.md) for details.
+This section will describe all the common app settings.
+Some apps might require additional settings, refer to each [app documentation](../apps/index.md) for details.

-Follows a table with all the available settings, anything without a _Default_ is required.
+All the available settings are listed below, anything without a _Default_ is required.

 | Property          | Type      |Default| Description                                                                   |
 |-------------------|-----------|-------|-------------------------------------------------------------------------------|